 Week four: SPLIT-COMPLEMENTARY & TRIAD

 This is where is gets a bit complicated…. and the most FUN (if you’re a colour nerd like me) a split-complementary colour scheme is one hue plus the two colours on either side of its opposite hue like purple, orange-yellow and blue-green.
-You can obviously eyeball this or go super nerdy and use an app like this to tell you which colours to pair!
+You can obviously eyeball this or go super nerdy and use Adobe Color to tell you which colours to pair!
 These ended up being some of my most favourite outfits of the month, I’m not sure I would have thought about putting these colours together before…

 A triad colour scheme are three colours equidistant from each other on the colour wheel, the perfect example being the three primary colours red, blue and yellow!
 I felt a little bit like a modern day snow white in this outfit but it really brought a smile to my face…